piazzai/user-overrides.js/README.md

 First, create a new Thunderbird profile.
 Download the [HorlogeSkynet user.js](https://github.com/HorlogeSkynet/thunderbird-user.js) and place `user.js` in your new profile folder.
 Then, move the Thunderbird `user-overrides.js` and `updater.sh` to your new profile folder, run the updater, and run the preference cleaner.
 Please note that the preference cleaner will be downloaded automatically when running the updater.

-The Thunderbird override file includes a separate section with four privacy-breaking overrides that are necessary to authenticate into email accounts that use Oauth2, such as Gmail.
-If you do not need to authenticate into such an account, it is best to delete these settings.
+The Thunderbird override file includes a separate section with four privacy-breaking preferences that are not generally necessary, but they are required to authenticate into email accounts that rely on Oauth2, such as Gmail.
+If you do not need to authenticate into such an account, it is best to delete these preferences.